Uganda Gorilla + Queen Elizabeth Itinerary 2026: A Practical 5-Day Route

 Used for the permit-first booking order and licensed-operator requirement for some Uganda permit categories.

-Need the Uganda route packaged around the gorilla date?
+Need the Uganda route built around the permit day and Ishasha logic?